angelica-shigematsu/angelica-shigematsu/README.md

 - 😄 Pronouns: she/her
 - I'm last year as student of System Analysis at Fatec Sorocaba
 - My first contact with programmer languages had been at ETEC Fernando Prestes.
-- I have professional experience in TypeScript, Node and MongoDB.
-- I do course to improve my soft skills, as theme intelligence emocional and time management.
-- My values are inclusion and respect others that have several opinion and different views.

 ---
  ### 👩‍💻 I'm currently learning languages and tools: